camoverride/camoverride.github.io/_posts/2016-01-12-freegan-manifesto.md

 	sometimes a story ends with a tangent -- it doesnt circle back upon itself. this is okay - journey is sometimes more important than the destination

+There are multiple universes but they never interact with each other.
+There is a physical realm ruled by the demiurge and the universe of light which is the domain of the creator.
+The physical world is corrupt and the world of light is pure.
+These two worlds don't interact *except when they do*.
+If multiverses interact, aren't they parts of the same universe?